 In order to become a histotechnologist, you’ll need to have a bachelor’s degree and certification from a National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) or Committee on Allied Health Education and Accreditation (CAHEA) accredited program.

 Regulations vary from state to state, but certification is highly recommended because many employers require it.
 The American Society for Clinical Pathology (ASCP) offers national certification and testing, which earns histotechnologists the title Certified Histotechnologist (CHTL).

-Sources: U.S. Bureau of Labor Statistics 2016-17 Occupational Outlook Handbook
+Sources: U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics.

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.